Fort Worth Flashback: Reby Cary’s life one of patriotism, service, achievement

 The Fort Worth Library has approximately 10,000 items pertaining to the history of Fort Worth and Tarrant County.
 These items include city and county government documents, newspapers, directories, cemetery association records, maps as well as popular and scholarly books written by local authors or about local subjects.
 To learn more, call 817-392-7740 or email the Genealogy, History and Archives Section.

-- Fort Worth Flashback: Steamer brought luxury to Lake Worth
+- Fort Worth Flashback: Lake Worth created to supplement water for expanding city

 - More »